slomo/compil/doc/language_reference.rst

 ------------

-The compiler takes a language written in sexpr and transforms it to llvm ir code.
-This language is heavly based on the typed lambda calculus.
+The compiler takes a language written in s-expr and transforms it to llvm ir code.
+This language is heavily based on the typed lambda calculus.

-Here a is a short list of features:
+Here is a short list of features:

-* basic typed int and bool
+* basic types int and bool
 * basic operations on those types
 * branching via cond
 * bindings using let expression